lokeshbhatt/cowin-prompter/README.md

 # How to run
 1. Download relevant pre-compiled file (.exe) to your laptop / PC
 2. Ensure to provide an exception to your OS and antivirus policy to refrain them from deleting .exe file
-3. Double click to run
-4. Follow the menu choices
+3. Double click to run and follow the menu choices
 #
 #
 # In case of error